SomaliBuccaneer/6thCardChampion/README.md

 #Issues List

-1)The game is unplayable to any realistic extend.
+1) The game is unplayable to any realistic extend.

-2)Action cards such as reverse or draw two do nothing.
+2) Action cards such as reverse or draw two do nothing.

-3)There is currently no logic behind controlling what cards are legit to play.
+3) There is currently no logic behind controlling what cards are legit to play.

-4)If all cards are drawn, exceptions will be thrown.
+4) If all cards are drawn, exceptions will be thrown.

-5)Two users can join with the same nickname.
+5) Two users can join with the same nickname.
 This will cause many problems.

-6)Opponent player card counts are not updated.
+6) Opponent player card counts are not updated.
 They will always show 5.